 Because I’m in love with anything French and vintage, I made a cute little Eiffel tower artwork.

 I’m a total newbie so if you have a Silhouette yourself but haven’t used it yet, you can follow me and we can make projects together.
 Hopefully we’ll get more advanced as times goes on.
-For now, I have a SUPER EASY project for you.
+For now, I have a SUPER EASY I love Paris in springtime project for you.

 Making Your Design

-I wanted to try something really easy for my first Silhouette project.
-I decided to write a springtime saying then add a graphic.
+I wanted to try something really easy for my first Silhouette project so I decided to write a springtime saying then add a graphic.
 I Love Paris in the Springtime sounded perfect!

 When you open your Silhouette studio program, a blank white page will pop up.
 You can also click the white paper in the top left-hand corner just like in Word.